24pwai0032-gif/Lingua-Coach/README.md

 <br/>

-From a single coder's dream to a global EdTech revolution.
+From two passionate engineers' dream to a global EdTech revolution.
 **LinguaCoach** is more than software—it's a movement.

 <br/>